apsteinmetz/images-to-pal/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-23-1.png) This is
 every pixel colored by it's cluster assignment and plotted.
-It's clear that the x-dimension, which happens to explain 74% of the color variance is luminosity, with darker shades on the right.
+It's clear that the x-dimension, which happens to explain 74% of the color variance, is luminosity, with darker shades on the right.
 The other dimension seems to be related to hue.

 We can make it clear by plotting the second and third principal component.